Joseph A. Wright: Second term

-He ran for governor again in 1852 under the new constitution—with an extended four year gubernatorial term—defeating against Whig Nicholas McCarty, and Free Soiler John Cravens.
-Wright won again with 95,576 votes to McCarty's 73,641, and Craven's 3,308.
+He ran for governor again in 1852 under the new constitution—with an extended four-year gubernatorial term—against Whig Nicholas McCarty, and Free-Soiler Andrew L. Robinson.
+Wright won again with 95,576 votes to McCarty's 73,641, and Robinson's 3,308.
 There was a brief contention about the legality of his second term.
 The new state constitution banned governors from serving consecutive terms, but it was decided that because his original term occurred under the old constitution, he was still eligible to serve.

 In 1855, another bill was passed to permit the Bank of Indiana to incorporate privately, and was also vetoed by Wright.
 The General Assembly again overrode his veto with a super-majority.
 Before the passage of law that permitted the bank to reincorporate, Wright personally delivered a speech to the House of Representatives in which he harangued the bank and accused them of "corruption and fraud", and alluded that the bank had bribed members of the General Assembly to pass the bill.

 Wrights speech put him at odds with the Democrat-controlled legislature and severely hurt his relationship with them, including the lieutenant governor, who was a major supporter of the bill.
 Unhappy with the outcome of the situation, Wright decided to continue in his attempt to prevent the new bank from operating and launched lawsuits against the bill and the bank in the state courts.
 He demanded that the courts declare the law "null and void", but the circuit courts ruled against him.
 He appealed to the Indiana Supreme Court, who ultimately ruled in favor of the bank.
 With his legal options exhausted, Wright took the fight back to the legislature in 1857, giving a scathing speech accusing the body of many different violations of public good-will.
 He went on to say that "the means and applications brought to bear to secure passage of charter, would if exposed, exhibit the nakedest exposition of fraud and corruption that ever disgraced the Legislature of this state".
 The Senate responded by creating a commission to look into the accusations made by the Governor.
 Although only a few minor infractions were found, the committee agreed that the circumstances surrounding the passage of the bill were questionable and recommended the bank's charter be revoked, but no action was taken.